The Devil and the Dark Water: Plot

 Predikant Sander Kers is the last member of Pieter’s order of witch hunters.
 Kers believes Old Tom is possessing one of the ship’s passengers.
 Sara eavesdrops on her husband.
 The conversation implies that he originally summoned Old Tom and killed Arent’s father.
 Arent confronts Haan.
 Haan admits that he orchestrated Arent’s father’s death, but claims it was to protect Arent from child abuse.

 The ship’s animals are slaughtered; passengers begin hearing a voice which offers them their greatest desires in exchange for killing Haan.
 Sander Kers goes missing; his body is later found stuffed into a hidden compartment.
-Creesjie finds Han stabbed to death inside his locked bedchamber, a dagger still in his chest.
+Creesjie finds Haan stabbed to death inside his locked bedchamber, a dagger still in his chest.
 Sara discovers that a noblewoman named Emily de Haviland has been traveling with them under an assumed name.
 Chaos erupts on the ship as crew members fight with soldiers; the captain is killed and the ship runs aground onto an island.

 Sara and Arent uncover the secret of Haan’s death: he was killed by stabbing him with an extremely long blade through a hole in his roof; the dagger in his chest was placed into the wound as a diversion.
 Creesjie reveals that she is really Emily de Haviland and Pipps is her brother Hugo.
 They sought revenge against those who caused the downfall of their family, staging a haunting on the ship in order to explain the deaths.
-Arent, Sara, Creesjie, and Pipps agree use the Old Tom legend for good.
+Arent, Sara, Creesjie, and Pipps agree to use the Old Tom legend for good.
 They agree to work together to get revenge against powerful people whose wealth would allow them to evade consequences, blaming their deaths on the demon.

 Major themes

-According to a review for The Nerd Daily, the novel explores feminist themes through Sara and her daughter Lira, who constantly push for equality for female characters.
+According to a review for The Nerd Daily, the novel explores feminist themes through Sara and her daughter Lia, who constantly push for equality for female characters.